AMD-melliott/ai-infra-summit/README.md

 1. Update the `models.yaml` file with your model configuration
 2. Ensure the model is accessible in your model storage path
 3. Restart the services with `docker compose restart proxy`

-### Scaling Resources

-Adjust the GPU partitioning in the Docker Compose files to allocate more or fewer resources to specific models based on your requirements.

-## Troubleshooting

-- **GPU Not Found**: Ensure ROCm drivers are properly installed and the GPU is in CPX mode
-- **Model Loading Failures**: Check model paths and verify Hugging Face token permissions
-- **Port Conflicts**: Ensure the required ports are available on your system

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- AMD ROCm Team for enabling GPU partitioning capabilities
-- vLLM, SGLang, and LiteLLM projects for their excellent model serving frameworks
-- All contributors to the open-source models used in this demo